Month: May 2026

 Dreambit’s marketplace development scope includes analytics dashboards, and its e-commerce deliverables include admin panels for inventory and order management, analytics, conversion tracking, CRM/payment integrations, and scalable infrastructure.

-Technical Infrastructure Layer
+How Does Your Technical Infrastructure Layer Support Cross-Platform Scale?

-Specifically, this includes the backend, APIs, database architecture, payment integrations, cloud infrastructure, monitoring, analytics, mobile/web apps, and third-party services.
+This includes the backend, APIs, database architecture, payment integrations, cloud infrastructure, monitoring, analytics, mobile/web apps, and third-party services.

 Dreambit’s e-commerce development process covers discovery, architecture, design, development, QA/testing, launch, and support.
 For marketplace platforms and heavily customized solutions, Dreambit estimates a typical development timeline of 4–8 months, depending on integration scope.